 Here is a video that shows the Max’s stabilization performance:

 4. Automatically create overcapture video, shoot in 360, or vlog with a front-facing camera.
-The Max has three video modes: a 360 video mode, a non-360 Hero mode, and a front-facing vlogging mode.
+The Max has two video modes: a 360 video mode and a non-360 Hero mode.

 5. 4-in-1 lens.
 You can switch between an ultrawide Max Superview (13mm equivalent), Wide (16mm equivalent), Linear (19mm equivalent), or Narrow (27mm equivalent – similar to most smartphones).